WHO WE ARE

 8. Collective Value

-We are guided by the fact all Black lives matter, regardless of actual or perceived sexual identity, gender identity, gender expression, economic status, ability, disability, religious beliefs or disbeliefs, immigration status or location.
+We are guided by the fact all Black lives matter, regardless of actual or perceived sexual identity, gender identity, gender expression, economic status, ability, disability, religious beliefs or disbeliefs, immigration status, or location.

 We are committed to fostering an intergenerational and communal network free from ageism.
-We believe that all people, regardless of age, show up with capacity to lead and learn.
+We believe that all people, regardless of age, show up with the capacity to lead and learn.